PizzaLvr49/DungeonSystem/README.md

 ## Installation

-1. Clone the repository to your local machine.
-2. Place the `Modules` folder in your Roblox game's `ServerStorage`.
+1. Place the `Modules` folder in your Roblox game's `ServerStorage`.

 ## Usage